Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

   )

-This file has some differences compared to the \c MyApp\CMakeLists.txt file.
+This file has some differences compared to the :code:`MyApp\CMakeLists.txt` file.

 - We changed the name of the namespace and the description of the package.
-- We changed the \c TYPE argument in the \ref cpfAddCppPackage call in order to create a library package.
+- We changed the :code:`TYPE argument` in the :ref:`cpfAddCppPackage` call in order to create a library package.
-- We added the \c PUBLIC_HEADER argument to the \ref cpfAddCppPackage call.
+- We added the :code:`PUBLIC_HEADER` argument to the :ref:`cpfAddCppPackage` call.
 Libraries must provide public headers for consumers.
-With the argument we can say which of our headers are supposed to be public.
+With the argument we can define which of our headers are supposed to be public.
   Each library needs at least one public header or the project will fail to build.

-#### function.cpp ####
+function.cpp
+""""""""""""

 .. code-block:: cpp